TechieEarnie/AzureCloud-SOC-Honeynet/README.md

-# Building a SOC + Honeynet in Azure (Live Traffic)
+# Building a SOC + Honeynet in Azure (Using Live Traffic)
 ![Cloud Honeynet / SOC](https://i.imgur.com/ZWxe03e.jpg)

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+For this particular project, I constructed a small-scale honeynet on Azure and integrated log sources from diverse resources into a Log Analytics workspace.
+This workspace was subsequently utilized by Microsoft Sentinel to develop attack maps, activate alerts, and create incidents.
+To analyze the effectiveness of the security measures in place, I collected security metrics within an unsecured environment over a 24-hour period.
+I then proceeded to strengthen the environment with several security controls and collected metrics for another 24-hour period.
+The results, which I present below, include the following metrics:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)